Sonoraville High School

 Sonoraville High School is a high school located outside of Calhoun, Georgia, United States, in the unincorporated community of Sonoraville.
 It serves grades 9-12 and is part of the Gordon County School District.
 Sonoraville High School has 971 students.
-The school opened in 2005; it originally only served grade 9, but expanded to include all four grades over the next two years.
+The school opened in 2005; it originally only served grades 9 and 10, but expanded to include all four grades over the next two years.

 Athletics

-Sonoraville High School participates in athletics as a member of Georgia High School Association Class AAAA Region 7.
+Sonoraville High School participates in athletics as a member of Georgia High School Association Class AA Region 7.
 Its mascot is the Phoenix.